lenincompres/ima-few-2025/Week 13/README.md

 * Responsive layout
 * Clear file structure
 * Semantic HTML
-* Any Accessibility Issues
+* Accessibility Issues
 ### Final Presentation Prep
 * What story are you telling?
-* What to demo live
+* What do you want your audience to feel/understand
-* What you want your audience to feel/understand
+* Is your demo live

 ## Class evaluation